In This Article

 - Other: Oil for cooking, freshly chopped cilantro for garnish

-- Thoroughly dry chicken with paper towel and pierce with fork throughout.
+- Dry: thoroughly dry chicken with paper towel and pierce with fork throughout.
 Lightly pound pieces into even thickness.
 Sprinkle both sides of chicken pieces with light layer of kosher salt (kosher salt is much coarser than table salt.)

-- In a large pan or bowl, whisk together all remaining ingredients into a well-combined marinade.
+- Marinade: in a large pan or bowl, whisk together all remaining ingredients into a well-combined marinade.
 Reserve 1/4 cup of the marinade for later.
 Add chicken to the pan/bowl of marinade, turning to coat well.
 Marinade 2-3 hours, turning occasionally to re-coat.

-- Coat grill with oil, heating over medium-high heat until hot.
+- Grill: coat indoor or outdoor grill with oil, heating over medium-high heat until hot.
 Place chicken evenly on grill and cook until nice grill marks appear and center is no longer pink, approx. 4 min/side (time depends on thickness) and basting occasionally with your 1/4 cup of reserved marinade.

-- Let cooked chicken sit at room temp for 2-3 minutes before cutting into it.
+- Rest: let cooked chicken sit at room temp for 2-3 minutes before cutting into it.
 Serve immediately with freshly chopped cilantro for garnish, if desired.